SkygearIO/skygear-doc/content/js/acl-role.md

 In the above example, each newly created record is readable by public and it can be modified by a `webmaster`.
 If you add access control to a specific record, the above settings will be ignored for that record.

-If you do not include `addPublicReadAccess` when setting default access control, The new access control setting will not include public read access.
-In other words, new records will not be readable by public by default.

 ## Changing role of a user